nextcloud/richdocuments/docs/install.md

     docker ps

-from the output you can glean the Container ID of your Collabora Online docker image. stop and remove the Collabora Online docker image:
+from the output you can glean the Container ID of your Office Online docker image. stop and remove the Office Online docker image:

     docker stop CONTAINER_ID
     docker rm CONTAINER_ID